akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/doi-generation.md

 If your repository is likely to be updated repeatedly (i.e., generating new releases), then you may consider adding a `.zenodo.json` to preserve the remaining metadata on release sync with Zenodo for DOI.
 This metadata includes grant (funding) information, references (which may be included in your `CITATION.cff`), and a description of your repository/code.

 A `.zenodo.json` can be created by applying [cffconvert](https://github.com/citation-file-format/cffconvert) to your `CITATION.cff` (without the references, as these are not supported).
 Then add the references and other metadata back in to the JSON (following the [Zenodo dev guide](https://developers.zenodo.org/#representation)).
+!!! example "Example `.zenodo.json`"
     An example of this is the [Andromeda Zenodo JSON](https://github.com/Imageomics/Andromeda/blob/main/.zenodo.json), which was created in [this PR](https://github.com/Imageomics/Andromeda/pull/109).
 The `publication_date` and `version` will need to be updated along with the `CITATION.cff` for each release.

 _Alternatively_, this information can be updated manually on the Zenodo page for the DOI record.
 When logged in to Zenodo, a large orange "Edit" button will appear in the top right (as in the image below).
 There is the ability to save as you go (without publishing the metadata changes) and an additional option to share a link with collaborators to view the suggested record information.